Netflix’s ‘Chilling Adventures of Sabrina’ Is Getting One Final Chapter

 “I hope Sabrina chooses Harvey in the end,” wrote another.

-Showrunner Roberto Aguirre-Sacasa stated that he feels honored to have been able to work on the show for the past three years, as reported by The Hollywood Reporter.
+Showrunner Roberto Aguirre-Sacasa stated that he feels honored to have worked on the show for the past three years, as reported by The Hollywood Reporter.

 “I am beyond thankful to the crew, writers, editors, assistants, and everyone for pouring so much love into this dark dream of a show.
 I’m also grateful to our partners at Netflix, Warner Bros., Berlanti Television and Archie Comics for letting us tell the story we wanted to tell, the way we wanted to tell it.
 We can’t wait for everyone to see part four,” said Aguirre-Sacasa.

-The fourth and final season of Chilling Adventures of Sabrina will include a series of 8 episodes.
-Although the premiere date has not yet been announced, fans are speculating that the release will come sometime around Halloween in tandem with the show’s past seasons.
+The fourth and final season of Chilling Adventures of Sabrina will include 8 episodes.
+Although the premiere date has not yet been announced, fans are speculating that the release will come sometime around Halloween as was the case with the show’s past seasons.

-The series produced by Greg Berlanti is a fantastical reboot of Sabrina the Teenage Witch (Melissa Joan Hart).
-It is also part of the Archie-verse along with the CW’s Riverdale and Katy Keene starring Lucy Hale—which was canceled after just one season, as reported by The Inquisitr.
-Chilling Adventures of Sabrina was originally created for broadcast television but was switched to streaming prior to its release of part 1 in 2018.
+The series produced by Greg Berlanti is a fantastical reboot of Sabrina the Teenage Witch, which starred Melissa Joan Hart.
+It is also part of the Archie-verse along with the CW’s Riverdale and Katy Keene starring Lucy Hale — which was canceled after just one season, as reported by The Inquisitr.
+Chilling Adventures of Sabrina was originally created for broadcast television but was switched to streaming prior to the release of its first season in 2018.